C3MA/ws2812-clock/README.md

 # ws2812-clock
 Clock with LEDs of type WS2812, controlled by ESP8266 , for the C3MA room

+The code runs on the NodeMCU firmware for the ESP8266.
+Thanks to all contributors of this project (http://github.com/nodemcu/nodemcu-firmware)
+A firmware with the required modules to run this code has been included in this repository.

 two rings have to be built with WS2812-LEDs.
 One ring shows the seconds, the other one shows the hours and minutes.
 Also there is code to control a I2C-Display (128x64) to show the time.